Oregon woman who accidentally suffocated her newborn sues hospital

 (CNN)An Oregon woman who says she accidentally suffocated her newborn baby after falling asleep with him in her hospital bed has filed an $8.6 million lawsuit against the institution, Portland Adventist Medical Center, and a nurse there, according to court documents.

-The mother, Monica Thompson, filed the suit last week Multnomah County Circuit Court.
+The mother, Monica Thompson, filed the suit last week at Multnomah County Circuit Court.
 She cited negligence in causing "foreseeable harm" to her son Jacob Daniel Thompson and "negligent infliction of emotional distress" to her over the child's death on August 12, 2012.
 He was 10 days old.

 Thompson is asking for a jury trial.